Yinnerston/Untitled-Gundam-Game/docs/frontend/02_html.md

 ### Templates, Slot and Shadow

-Web Component standard: Use HTML templates, custom elements and the shadow DOM to build customized, encapsulated and reusable elements in HTML/JS
+**Web Component standard**: Use HTML templates, custom elements and the shadow DOM to build customized, encapsulated and reusable elements in HTML/JS
 - HTML Templates: `<template>` element used to declare fragments of HTML to be cloned and inserted into the DOM using Javascript
   - Contents of `<template>` are not written to the screen
   - `<slot>` Element allows you to inject your own markup into a template dynamically.
 Content inside the template will be distributed to the corresponding slot based on the slot names